samathaluca/cloud9-ticketsales/README.md

 - The poster image at the top of the gallery is resized for different screen sizes.
 Media queries removed the oversized image responsively.
 - Recent 2018 images live in action on stage at new year 2019 would hopefully create interest in seeing the band live on tour this year.

-#### Contact Bootstrap component form amended password for text box and remove check box
+#### Contact section
  - Contact form
-    - Contact form for users interested in receiving future tour information and fan club information.
+ Aim is for users to complete it if they are interested in receiving future tour information and fan club information.
+The form is a Bootstrap component which has been amended so that a text type input box replaces the need for a password input.
+I removed the check box deeming it unnecessary
-    - Required input field for email and small text field for short message.
+ - Required input field for email plus a small text field for short message.
-    - Submit button will advise the user if they have inputted the password incorrectly.
+ - Submit button will advise the user if they have inputted the password and text box incorrectly.

 #### Footer
 Home Link to the home part of the page.
 Social media link via font awesome icons.